 In October 2009, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2009-13, Revenue Recognition-Multiple Deliverable Revenue Arrangements.
 This guidance updates the existing multiple-element revenue arrangements guidance currently included in FASB ASC 605-25, Revenue Recognition-Multiple-Element Arrangements.
 The revised guidance provides for two significant changes to the existing multiple element revenue arrangements guidance.
 The first change relates to the determination of when the individual deliverables included in a multiple-element arrangement may be treated as separate units of accounting.
 The second change modifies the manner in which the transaction consideration is allocated across the separately identified deliverables.
-This guidance also significantly expands the disclosure required for multiple-element revenue arrangements guidance will be effective for the fiscal year ending September 30, 2011, however, early adoption is permitted, provided that the revised guidance is retroactively applied to the beginning of the year of adoption.
-The Company has not yet determined the impact, if any, the adoption of this guidance will have on its consolidated financial statements.
+This guidance also significantly expands the disclosures required for multiple-element revenue arrangements.
+The revised multiple-element revenue arrangements guidance will be effective for the fiscal year ending September 30, 2011, however, early adoption is permitted, provided that the revised guidance is retroactively applied to the beginning of the year of adoption.
+The Company has not yet determined the impact, if any, the adoption of this guidance will have on its consolidated financial statements, but expects the primary effect will be expanded disclosures.